Importance Monitoring Root Causes in Aviation SMS

 Keeping careful tabs on this chart gives aviation safety managers a golden opportunity to address the real reasons your company is constantly exposed to uncontrolled risk, as opposed to simply dealing with the “symptoms” of reported safety issues.
 The difference between “reasons” and “symptoms” is the same difference between proactive and reactive safety cultures.

-What This Chart REALLY Say about Your Safety Program
+What This Chart REALLY Says About Your Safety Program

 Root causes provide keen insight into SMS performance, or more specifically, the consistent “hiccups” that impede optimal performance.
 But let’s take it a little deeper than that.
 When it comes right down to it, root causes are subjective.